 Misperceptions are also a significant cause of information and commitment problems.
 If groups desire peace, the perception that the other side does not desire peace can prevent cooperation.
 Once groups are cooperating, misperceiving cooperation as defection can cause a series of defections.
 Any institution that limits such misperceptions should help maintain peace.

 The fifth policy implication is that there are many ways to resolve group conflict, so practitioners should not be wed to one ideological idea about reducing group conflict.
-There are many ways that groups’ preferences can be aligned, credible information can be shared, and credible commitments to specific behaviors can be made.
-Means to accomplish each of these goals are likely to differ across contexts and depend on characteristics of the group conflict.
-Intergroup contact may not work everywhere.
-By being wed to one ideological approach instead of assessing the situation, likely fail.
+As long as the solution allows groups’ preferences to be aligned, credible information to be shared, and credible commitments to specific behaviors to be made, the conflict can be resolved.
+The means to accomplish each of these goals are likely to differ across contexts and depend on characteristics of the group conflict.
+By being wed to one ideological approach instead of assessing the situation, the solution could likely fail.

 The sixth policy implication is that attempts to resolve group conflict can backfire and cause or exacerbate group conflict.
 Contact programs, for example, could easily be mismanaged in such a way that works against cooperation.
 First, the groups may fail to achieve the goal, which could cause scapegoating and reinforce the perspective that cooperation with the other side is a waste of time.
 Second, the joint goal may not benefit both sides equally.
 Differing gains can cause a commitment problem and violent conflict because the group gaining less has an incentive to fight now before the other side gets stronger.
 The side gaining more cannot credibly commit to a deal based on today’s balance of power when their power will increase tomorrow.
 Third, contact might be sabotaged by not involving influential members of each group or by involving members of each group who have the least to gain from peace.